odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 ## Conclusion

-The `CakePHP Validation` component is very flexible and provides some usful rules out of the box.
+The `CakePHP Validation` component is very fast, flexible and provides some usful rules out of the box.

-I think the fluent interface is readable and elegant.
-Defining custom messages and translations is also very easy.
+Now you should be able to validate even complex API and form data.

 ## Read more